 The remote is compact and backlit.
 With the small size, not all discrete functions will fit but you get access to most projector options including power on and off, image blanking and keystone, calibration settings, and transport keys for HDMI CEC sources.

-Elsewhere, setup is quite easy, and I believe it’s one thing BenQ makes better in each model release.
-It’s well designed and the menu system is very intuitive.
+Elsewhere, setup hassle has been eliminated, and I believe it’s one thing BenQ makes better in each model release.
+It’s well-designed and the menu system is very intuitive.
 When you turn on the BenQ HT2050A for the first time, it runs you through a brief setup where you specify the projection type (table, ceiling, front, or rear), keystone correction, and a few other options.
 Then you can select basic settings or advanced menus.
 To watch 3D, you’ll need a pair of DLP-Link glasses, which BenQ offers, or you can opt for different models as well.

 The HT2050A is in the same ballpark as both the Epson HC2150 and the ViewSonic PX727HD.
 The latter, just like the BenQ is DLP while the former is LCD, just like the majority of Epson’s projectors.
 So, in this review, we will compare the picture quality of the HT2050A against the Epson, since they boast almost similar features and prices.

 Both projectors are far brighter than even some high-end projectors from a few years ago.
 What’s more obvious than the numbers would suggest is of well the black levels are, and that makes for an even better contrast ratio on the BenQ.
 This is clear when viewing widescreen movies, hereby the black bars are several shades darker on the BenQ.
 Since their light output is almost the same, the BenQ gets more dimensional and more visible depth to the image.